jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

 (1) A call-in transaction is a transaction by an overseas person or an associate of an overseas person that— (a) is an overseas investment in SIB assets; but
   (b) does not require consent (see section 10).
-(2) An overseas investment in SIB assets is— Investment in strategically important businessesInvestment in SIB property (a) the acquisition by an overseas person, or an associate of an overseas person, of rights or interests in securities of a person (A) who is (directly or indirectly) carrying on a SIB if,—Investment in media businesses with significant impactInvestment in listed issuersAny other investment in SIB business
+(2) An overseas investment in SIB assets is—Investment in strategically important businessesInvestment in SIB property (a) the acquisition by an overseas person, or an associate of an overseas person, of rights or interests in securities of a person (A) who is (directly or indirectly) carrying on a SIB if,—Investment in media businesses with significant impactInvestment in listed issuersAny other investment in SIB business
     (i) in the case of a SIB that is a media business with significant impact, as a result of the acquisition the overseas person or the associate (either alone or together with its associates) has—
       (A) a more than 25% ownership or control interest in A; or